rdmpage/australian-faunal-directory-coldp/README.md

 - repeat this process for taxa by downloading taxa CSV files, fixing encoding, converting to SQL, and uploading to database: `sqlite3 ../afd.db ".read taxa.sql"`

+## Cleaning

+`parse-reference.php` tries to parse the formatted HTML to extract series, volume, and issue information.

 ## Examples